 Another way to avoid copyright and trademark infringement is by taking a stereotype (uncopyrightable under Capcom v.
 Data East) and "making it yours" by changing all the names and appearances so that any copied expression disappears into scènes à faire, or elements common in prior works.
 For example, the setting of Nintendo's Animal Crossing video games involves a lone human living in a forest populated by furries.
 These elements have appeared in works dating back to A.A.
-Milne's Winnie-the-Pooh (copyright expires 316 days left in USA, 10 years left in EU), and to Lego's Fabuland sets from the 1980s.
+Milne's Winnie-the-Pooh (copyright expires now in USA, 9 years left in EU), and to Lego's Fabuland sets from the 1980s.

 Video calling can replace a corded phone, not a cordless one.
 One has to sit in front of a computer instead of hanging a phone off a belt, donning a headset, and continuing to do chores around the house.
 Another problem is that a lot of people don't want to be seen without their makeup and presentable clothes on.
 And that's why my grandmother doesn't Skype.